serebrov/notes/2013-12-02-node-core-module-source.md

 Now check the `fs.readFileSync.js` file in the current folder.

-Also on some systems source code of core node modules is in the /usr/lib/nodejs.
+Also on some systems source code of core node modules is in the `/usr/lib/nodejs/`.

-And another (less interesting) way to check core module source - is to look for it in the node github repository:
+And another (less interesting) way to get core module source - is to look for it in the node github repository:
 * check installed node.js version (node --version)
 * find appropriate release on github (https://github.com/joyent/node/releases), for example [0.8.17](https://github.com/joyent/node/releases/tag/v0.8.17)
 * click commit id on the left (like  c50c33e)